AmmarAbdelateif0-0/C_Sharp/C Sharp/C Sharp.md

 }
 ```

-if Access Modifier for constructor is private so we cann't create instance class.
+if Access Modifier for constructor is private so we can't create instance class .
 ```cs
 private Date(){